IvannLovich/WebScraping-NodeJS/README.md

 ## Description

-The app scrap four websites, giving us the name, the size of each in bytes, the JS dependencies that contain and the currencies of those dependencies.
+The app scrap four websites, giving us the name, the size of each in bytes, the JS dependencies that contain and the ocurrencies of those dependencies.